gitparth12/mary-take-home/solution.md

 context properly, and finally bring everything together into a pipeline and generate data.
 Some helper functions may be required along the way, and I'll try to keep everything fairly extensible.

+I tested an arbitrary prompt with gemini and generation is working as expected.
+I also decided to use ai to help me write some regex that would parse a response output into a json object.
+The output is expected to be a list of objects, each following the dataset row format provided.
+Next, I'm planning to implement a simple function that splits the ocr document by the page numbers.
+Finally, I'll write a function that reads the ocr document, splits it, and then iteratively provides each page to gemini.
+It will then take all of that output and write it to a .jsonl file.